-If you want to use the same description for a scenery object in several locations, declare a constant to hold that string, and refer to the constant in each location.
+If you want to use the same reaction string/routine for a scenery object in several locations, declare a constant to hold that string or routine address, and refer to the constant in each location.
+Note that if this is a routine, you typically want to end it with default: rfalse; since a named routine returns true by default, which would lead it to block all actions which the routine doesn't handle.

 Before including this extension, you can also define a string or routine called SceneryReply.
 If you do, it will be used whenever the player does something to a scenery object other than examining it.
 If it is a string, it is printed.
 If it is a routine it is called.
 If the routine prints something, it should return true, otherwise false.
-The routine is called with two parameters - the words which are listed in the cheap_scenery property as referring to the object that was matched.
-Note that this may not be exactly what the player typed, e.g. the player may have typed "examine water" but the words listen in the property are 'blue' 'water'.
-In this case, the first parameter will be 'blue' and the second 'water'.
+The routine is called with three parameters - word1, word2 and routine.
+If a line using CS_PARSE_NAME was matched, word1 is CS_PARSE_NAME, word2 is 0 and routine is the routine address.
+If the routine set cs_parse_name_id to a non-zero value, routine holds this value instead of the routine address.
+If the line matched didn't use CS_PARSE_NAME, word1 is the adjective value, word2 is the noun value and routine is 0.
+Note that this may not be exactly what the player typed, e.g. the player may have typed "examine water" but the words listed in the property are 'blue' 'water'.
+In this case, word1 will be 'blue' and word2 will be 'water'.

-If constant DEBUG is defined, the extension will complain about programming mistakes it finds in the cheap_scenery data in rooms.
-Without DEBUG, it will keep silent.
+If constant RUNTIME_ERRORS is defined and has a value greater than 0, the extension will complain about programming mistakes it finds in the cheap_scenery data in rooms.
+Otherwise, it will keep silent.